Vyadhapura: History

 Vyadhapura, the city of the hunter king, named in honour of Hun P'an-huang.
 It was the capital of the Kingdom of Funan early in its history, located near the Funan's sacred mountain of Ba Phnom.
-Chinese reports indicated that it was about 193,121 km or 120 miles from the sea.
+Chinese reports indicated that it was about 193.12 km or 120 miles from the sea.

+According to Paul Pelliot, Sambhupura (Isanapura) was the capital of Land Chenla (Upper Chenla) and Vyadhapura was the capital of Water Chenla (Lower Chenla), but, according to George Coedès, Baladityapura (Aninditapura) was the capital of Water Chenla and Wen Tan (Wen Dan) was Land Chenla.